 The Consumer Identity Crisis

 In modern times, the consumer is a bit like Ravana, not in terms of his evil designs but his multiple identities.
-Research states that an average consumer in US today is connected to 3.64 devices Tweet This!
-With proliferation of a host of new age devices like smart speakers, wearables, connected homes and automobiles etc., it is projected that she could be connected to as many as 20 devices in not so distant future.
-Like it did for Rama, this poses a clear challenge for today’s marketer – how to navigate through the maze of these devices to identify and recognize THE consumer so she can be singularly, consistently and contextually engaged across her addressable touchpoints.
+Research states that an average consumer in the US today is connected to 3.64 devices With the proliferation of a host of new-age devices like smart speakers, wearables, connected homes, and automobiles, etc., it is projected that she could be connected to as many as 20 devices in not so distant future.
+Like it did for Rama, this poses a clear challenge for today’s marketer – how to navigate through the maze of these devices to identify and recognize THE consumer so she can be singularly, consistently, and contextually engaged across her addressable touchpoints.

 A recent Winterberry research survey indicates that about 50% of consumer businesses have intensified focus and plan to increase investments on Identity solutions.
 While segmentation and targeting on paid media remain the predominant use cases for consumer brands, cross-device and channel personalization plus measurement and attribution are expected to become areas of focus in near future.

 At its core, an identity resolution solution’s job is to continuously gather audience activity data from a disparate set of data sources, platforms, and services to derive a cohesive, omni-channel identity and profile of each individual audience member.
 However, the approach has been largely siloed so far with marketing channel specific identity platforms and strategies.
 CRM databases as custodians of the first-party customer and contact information have been the mainstream identity platforms for direct marketing activations, primarily over email or direct mail.